Skip to content

 The items field accepts a list of RSS feed objects, which can be generated from content collections entries using getCollection() or from your page files using pagesGlobToRssItems().

-The RSS feed standard format includes the following values for each published item:
+The RSS feed standard format includes metadata for each published item, including values such as:

 • title: The title of the entry.
 Optional only if a description is set.
 Otherwise, required.